May 21-26, 2017. Sunday to Friday

 Yosemite Summit 2017 is FULL.
 This is the 10th Anniversary Summit!
 It filled up in mere weeks.
 To celebrate the 10th anniversary, and extra day was added!
 If you are wanting to come in 2018, let Karl know so you can secure a spot.

 Arrival in Sacramento.
 Most guys arrive this day, and will be picked up at the airport by Karl.
 We enjoy In-n-Out Burgers, go shopping for food, and the fellowship begins!

 7am Hit the Road!
 We have breakfast at the hotel in Sacramento early and then hit the road.

 This is our Celebration Day.
 Usually Thursday is a free morning with lunch and then hitting the road to Sacramento, but this year – it’s an entirely free day.
 We each go our separate ways, or guys can pair up for one of the many hikes in the Valley for some final “God Time” to bring to conclusion what He’s been doing in our minds and hearts.
-Some will strike out to hike, some will just walk the many easy trails in the Valley, others will find a quiet place to just sit, read, reflect, journal and pray.
+Some will hike, some will just walk the many trails in the Valley, others will find a quiet place to just sit, read, reflect, journal and pray.
 It’s up to them.

-We will gather at the Yosemite Chapel, a real functioning church in the heart of the Valley, to close our week before we begin the drive back to Sacramento by 3-4pm.
-We will eat somewhere on the way home.
-For fun, we usually see a new blockbuster movie together as our “re-entry” into civilization. (likely Captain America this year!)
+Late afternoon, will gather at the Yosemite Chapel, a real functioning church in the heart of the Valley, to close our week before we head back to the Lodge for dinner, final fellowship time, and packing to go home.

-Every year things happen that make that year unique, I’m excited to see what He does this year in our lives.
+Every year things happen that make each year unique, I’m excited to see what He does this year in our lives.